 Soft tissue sarcoma occurs in connective tissues.
 These are the tissues that support, connect, and surround systems within the body.
 Examples of connective tissues are blood vessels, tendons, fat, muscles, and nerves.
 Approximately 12,000 cases of soft tissue sarcoma are diagnosed per year.

 Osteosarcoma happens in the bones.
 It is more common in children and young adults.
 Around 1,000 cases of osteosarcoma are diagnosed per year.

 Symptoms and Causes

 The symptoms depend on the kind and where it occurs.
 Soft tissue sarcomas aren’t as easy to find because they may appear anywhere on the body.
 They begin as a small lump that doesn’t hurt.
 As the lump gets bigger, it can press on nerves or a muscle, which can be uncomfortable or painful.

 Osteosarcoma causes symptoms that are easier to spot, such as:

 • Bone pain, which might be worse at night.
 The pain can come and go.

 • Limping if the tumor is in the leg.

 • Bones that break easily.

 Cancer changes the DNA in cells so that they grow uncontrollably.
-Though doctors have a greater than ever understanding of how cancer works, what causes people to get sarcoma is still unknown.
+Though doctors have a greater than ever understanding of how cancer works, what causes people to get the disease is still unknown.
 However, doctors have been unable to identify some risk factors for developing sarcoma.
 Risk factors are things that increase the likelihood of a person getting the disease.
-Some risk factors for sarcoma are:
+Some risk factors are:

 • Radiation Therapy: If your aging relative has had radiation therapy to treat another kind of cancer, they are more likely to get sarcoma.